CVDpl/go-live-srad/README.md

     // AutoDisableLOUDSMinKeys: when >0 and a build processes at least this many
     // keys, LOUDS build is skipped regardless of DisableLOUDSBuild.
     AutoDisableLOUDSMinKeys   int
+    // ForceTrieBuild: when true, always build the trie even for sorted inputs
+    // (overrides the streaming LOUDS fast-path).
+Useful for benchmarking.
+    ForceTrieBuild            bool
 }
 ```